tessaSAC/stitch-in-time/readme.md

     url: 'https://api.adviceslip.com/advice',
   })
   .then(({ data }) => {
-    // Set dynamic class to fade in text this.animationState = 'fadeIn'
+    // Set dynamic class to fade in advice this.animationState = 'fadeIn'
     this.resetAnimationState()